Social Register: Inclusion

 Traditionally, wealth or fame have been insufficient for inclusion in the Social Register.
 Kim Kardashian and Gloria Vanderbilt were never listed and Donald Trump, prior to his election as President of the United States, was not included.
-A 1985 article reported that "enrollees need plenty of green (money), blue (blood), and lily white (reputations)".
+A 1985 article reported that "enrollees need plenty of green (money), blue (blood), and lily white (reputation)".

 Listing in the Social Register has typically been through birth: Children born to a person listed in the Social Register are added.
 Persons are permitted to apply for inclusion in the Social Register.
 Such applications require letters of sponsorship from five persons already listed, followed by vetting from the advisory committee.
 In 1997, a spokesman for the Social Register's then 25-member advisory committee described the criteria by which a person might be added to the directory.
 The committee, he said, asked themselves, "Would one want to have dinner with this person on a regular basis"?

 The President of the United States and Vice President of the United States are, by custom, always added.

 Exclusion

 Reasons for removal from the Social Register have traditionally been opaque.
 In the early 20th century, historian Dixon Wecter observed that those excluded tended to be persons unfavorably reported upon in the press and that, as long as one's private life "keeps out of the [newspaper's] columns" the risk of exclusion was low.

 A Social Register spokesman reported, in 1985, that elderly persons who failed to remit the questionnaire sent to listed persons by the register for eleven consecutive years were removed.
-In addition, someone who married a person who was not, themselves, listed in the Social Register might have been dropped.
+In addition, someone who married a person who was not themselves listed in the Social Register might have been dropped.
 On the other hand, a 2018 article indicated that marriage to a listed person would "automatically [bestow] membership on the lesser-pedigreed spouse".

 As of 1988, about 35,000 individuals were included in the Social Register.
 By 2014, this number was reported to be approximately 25,000.